etiandre/reverse-dj-mix/prez/rapport/rapport.typ

 The signal path illustrated is directly derived from standard DJ setups, encompassing both hardware and software environments.#footnote[It is noteworthy that DJ software is typically designed to emulate the functionality of traditional DJ hardware, thereby preserving the validity of this signal path.]
 The process can be described as follows:

 - Two or more DJ decks (in blue) are used as signal sources and play pre-recorded tracks and apply time-warping.
 - The signal from the decks is routed to the DJ mixer, which perform a weighted sum of the input signals.
 The mixer may also apply various effects, the most prevalent being a 3- or 4-band equalizer (EQ).
-Additional elements, such as external audio sources or digital effects, are also integrated at this stage.
+Additional elements, such as external audio sources or audio effects, are also integrated at this stage.
 - Post-mixing, additional processing might be applied to the mixed output to meet specific distribution or venue requirements.
 This processing typically involves light modifications such as compression and equalization.
 However, given the minimal nature of these modifications, they will be considered negligible and thus omitted from further discussion in this report.

 == Matrix representation